codingben/maple-fighters/README.md

 # Maple Fighters
 ![CI](https://github.com/benukhanov/maple-fighters/workflows/CI/badge.svg?branch=develop)

-Maple Fighters is a small online game similar to MapleStory.
-The goal is to make a minimalistic, simple and effective game using the latest technology.
+A small online game similar to MapleStory.

+Feel free to play [here](https://ukben.dev/maple-fighters).
+Please note that this is a demo.

 Please **★ Star** this repository if you like it and find it useful.
-Made with ❤ for Open Source Community!
+Made With ❤ For Open Source Community!

-## Gameplay
+## Screenshots
-> 💡 Feel free to play [here](https://ukben.dev/maple-fighters).
-Please note that this is a demo.

 | Lobby                                                                                                         | The Dark Forest                                                                                                    |
 | ----------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------ |